-In recognition of this 800th anniversary year of Magna Carta is a new print of the 1215 version of the charter.
+In celebration of this watershed document in human rights, I present this updated print of the 1215 version of the charter.
 Featuring the full text as translated from Latin by the British Library, this beautiful print is a fitting tribute to one of the most important legal documents in history and will display beautifully in a home, office, classroom, or other setting.

 - The full text of the 1215 version of Magna Carta as translated into modern English by the British Library, set in an easily readable, modern typeface in 10-point type.